I often get asked why we moved our little operation to Portugal.

 Douro Valley |

-We took the small roads in the hope of discovering and were not disappointed.
-The river valley, small towns, and small mountains under and open sky spoke of promise.
+We took the small roads in the hope of discovery and were not disappointed.
+The river valley, small towns, and small mountains under and open sky all spoke of promise.

-We booked a room for the night halfway to our destination in a small city called Amarante founded 360 BC on the Tamega river.
+We booked a room for the night halfway to our destination in a small city called Amarante which has origins in the state age and so is one of the most ancient settlements in northern Portugal.
+It was officially founded in history books in 360 BC by a Roman Centurian.
+It sits on the banks of the Tamega river.

 The view from the little B&B "stopover" on our way to Guimarães.
 We wound up staying a week. |